 From Velika Kladusa, Bosnia-Herzegovina, a group of seven left for ‘the game’.
-After walking through Croatia for ten days, they came near the border with Slovenia.
+After walking through Croatia for ten days, they came near the border with Slovenia undetected.
 On their eleventh day of walking, at around 5:00 am, they entered Slovenian territory.
-Near the border of Croatia and Slovenia there is a river that the migrants had to cross.
-One of the guys, Mehdi from Morocco, a 19-year-old male, tried to cross the river, but the river grabbed him and he was not able to get out.
-Before the eyes of his friends he drowned in the river.
+Near the border of Croatia and Slovenia there is a river that the people on the move had to cross.
+One of the group, a 19-year-old male, tried to cross the river, but the river grabbed him and he was not able to get out.
+His friends report that he drowned in the river.

 Because they were unable to help their friend, the other group-members decided to continue walking.
 When they were walking in a road a citizen spotted them.
 Shortly after this, around 9:00 am, two Slovenian police officers in green uniforms (a man and a woman) stopped the group.
-The police was carrying ‘big’ guns.
-The migrants were held at gunpoint and told to get down on their knees.
-The officers made a call to their colleagues, and soon after, two police men in blue uniforms arrived.
+The police was carrying what were described as “big” guns.
+The people on the move were held at gunpoint and told to get down on their knees.
+The officers made a call to their colleagues, and soon after, two police men described as wearing blue uniforms arrived.

 During the interview with the officers, there was no official translator present.
 One of the group-members who spoke English was told to translate for the others.
 After the interview, the group-members were given five papers which stated that they had to pay a penalty of 500 EUR for illegally crossing the border and were told to sign the papers, which were all in Slovenian.
 Afterwards the papers were taken back by the police.
 The questioning took from 10:00 pm until around 2:00 am.
 After this, the group-members were given food and water and spent the rest of the night in the police station.

-Around 08:00-09:00 in the morning, the police told the migrants to come one by one and get into a car.
+Around 08:00-09:00 in the morning, the police told the people on the move to come one by one and get into a car.
 They were brought to the official border between Croatia and Slovenia.
-Here the they were handed over to the Croatian police, who took pictures of the migrants with their names in it.
-They were put into another van with Croatian police officers however only one of the police officers were described as wearing a uniform, the others wore civilian clothes.
-Then they were brought to another police station, in Croataia, where they had to wait for about 40 minutes in the van.
+Here the they were handed over to the Croatian police, who took pictures of the group with their names in the picture.
+They were put into another van with Croatian police officers however only one of the police officers was described as wearing a uniform, the others wore civilian clothes.
+Then they were brought to another police station, in Croatia, where they had to wait for about 40 minutes in the van.
 There another group, six people from Pakistan, were brought into the van.

-From here the van was brought to yet another police station in Croatia, where they were for about 15 minutes in the van.
+From here the van was brought to yet another police station in Croatia, where they waited for about 15 minutes in the van.
 From here they were brought to the border with Bosnia.
-They were deported to Bosnia in the woods.
+They were then pushed back to Bosnia in the woods.
 There were seven police officers present, all men.
-The officers wore blue uniforms and carried firearms with them.
-One-by-one, the migrants were allowed to leave the van.
-The police that were present at the push-back gave them a bag with their phones and power banks that has previously been taken from them by the Slovenian police.
+The respondent stated that the officers wore blue uniforms and carried firearms with them.
+One-by-one, the individuals were allowed to leave the van.
+The police that were present at the pushback gave them a bag with their phones and power banks that has previously been taken from them by the Slovenian police.
 Then the police told them to go by Bosnia and ‘hurry up’.